 English: for applicants whose primary language is other than English, a TOEFL score of 585 or equivalent

 Writing: submission and approval of a writing sample that demonstrates graduate-level research skills

 Language: second language proficiency.
 In exceptional cases, this requirement may be substituted by petition

 Endorsement: official approval of administrative superiors (where applicable)

 Technology: acceptable computer and internet competencies

 How does the program work?

 Two courses are taken during each two- to three-week session.
+In addition to the course modules, students are required to attend three Value Added Weeks during the course of the program.
 With the dissertation, the degree is completed in approximately five years.